 You will not find vendors and shops selling offerings/Prasaad, around the temple.
 No beggars either!
 A shift from the usual scenes one gets to experience around temples in India

 History of Charan Mandir

 Maharajah Sawai Mansingh I of Amer, built this temple.
 He was a devout follower of Lord Krishna.
 As per the local legend, Lord Krishna appeared in Maharajah Sawai Mansingh’s dream and instructed him to build a temple in Ambica Van.
 The entire region of Amer and Nahargarh was once called Ambica Van (forest).
-It’s being claimed that Charan Mandir has charan chinha (foot mark) of Lord Krishna.
+It’s being claimed that Charan Mandir has Charan Chinha (foot mark) of Lord Krishna.

 Local legends also claim that this entire area was once dotted with the trees of Cadamba/ Kamaba / Anthocephalus Cadamba.
 In Hindu mythology, Cadamba tree was the favorite tree of Lord Krishna.
-In paintings, you will find depiction of Lord Krishna playing a flute under the Cadamba tree.
-Currently, there are no Cadamba tree in and around Charan Mandir.
+In paintings, you will find the depiction of Lord Krishna playing flute under the Cadamba tree.
+Currently, there is no Cadamba tree in and around Charan Mandir.
 I have seen clusters of Cadamba trees in the vicinity, though.
 So it’s possible that this legend is true!
 But then there’s no scientific evidence, it’s just a local legend!

 Constructed in a non-ostentatious Rajasthani architecture, the temple follows simple symmetrical style.

 Many historians are of opinion that originally only the tower was constructed.
 It was essentially a watch tower, enabling one to have an expansive view of the surrounding areas.
 The temple seems to be a later addition to the tower.